Skip to main content

 This section is included in your selections.

-The purpose of this chapter is to establish uniform policies for City boards and commissions and to establish a process for review to ensure that the organization is efficient and nonbureaucratic.
-It is further to assure public access to all meetings of such boards and commissions.
+The purpose of this chapter is to establish uniform policies for City boards, commissions and committees – hereinafter referred to collectively as “committee” – to establish a process for review to ensure that the organization is efficient and nonbureaucratic.
+It is further to assure public access to all meetings of such committees.

 It shall also be a statement of the Council that all committees are creatures of the legislative body and shall not be deemed independent or autonomous to the legislative body.